bcatcho/node-scbuildanalyzer/README.md

 - A simple dictionary of (time, building) pairs should be good

 ## Initial prototype decisions
-- Stop building workers @ **75**
-- Build supply when there is 3 left.
-- Build priority: **workers > supply > tech**
-   - Don't cut workers for anything until worker cap.
-   - Don't cut supply for building anything but workers.
-- No units besides workers for now.
-Only buildings.
-- No upgrades either.
-- No add-ons
-- only **protoss**

-## What will the graph show?
-- Y axis: Total min, total gas
-- X axis: when important structers were built.
-   - supply
-   - buildings

 ## Modeling Worker Mineral Collection
 More Research: [http://wiki.teamliquid.net/starcraft2/Protoss_Unit_Statistics][http://wiki.teamliquid.net/starcraft2/Protoss_Unit_Statistics]